 - Problems with diverse representation (see Twitter’s “Oscars So White” hashtag).

-- Questionable choices: “Green Book” as Best Picture, or the Academy peddling NFTs of the late Chadwick Boseman while snubbing him for his final nominated Oscar.
+- Questionable choices: “Green Book” as Best Picture, or the Academy snubbing Chadwick Boseman for what would’ve been his final Oscar.

 This year, even if I wanted to tune in, I couldn’t watch the awards at all.
 I don’t have a TV antenna; the networks sued Locast out of business; and the only live streaming options involved paying for an expensive cable replacement service.
 However, instead of just streaming the ceremony live to the paying customers of the several streaming services Disney owns (Disney+, ESPN+, Hulu), the Academy and Disney-owned ABC opted to tinker with the ceremony itself.